Protecting Your Driving Privileges In Pennsylvania

 If you have been charged with DUI or a serious traffic offense, or if you have accumulated too many minor traffic citations, your driver’s license can be suspended.

-Our firm’s lawyers, Barry Lewis and Rebeka Buczeskie, take cases in Columbia County and the surrounding Counties throughout northeastern Pennsylvania.
+Our firm’s traffic violations lawyers, Barry Lewis and Rebeka Buczeskie, take cases in Columbia County and the surrounding counties throughout northeastern Pennsylvania.
 Many of our clients are students enrolled at Bloomsburg University or Bucknell University or nonresidents cited while traveling through the Bloomsburg area.

 Driver’s License Suspension

 The PennDOT has the ability to suspend your driving privileges in a separate proceeding from any criminal charges.
 The PennDOT and local courts are not always on the same page when it comes to license suspension.
 We have helped clients when an imposed license suspension is greater than allowable by law, or when the PennDOT fails to reinstate the license after the appropriate suspension or revocation period.

 If you are convicted of DUI or enter a diversionary program, your license could be suspended anywhere between 30 days and 18 months.
 We have assisted hundreds of clients to avoid or reduce heavy suspensions.
 For many people serving suspensions, we have been able to help clients obtain conditional licenses for work-related purposes.
 If your license has been suspended for an accumulation of points, we can usually obtain an occupational license to permit you to drive to and from work until your driver’s license is fully restored.